See & Do

 Home to the famous King Fahd Fountain, Middle Corniche Park is one of the best-known waterfront parks in Jeddah and is an extremely popular spot with families at sunset.

-Officially, the Middle Corniche is the stretch of waterfront between the Ritz Carlton and Hyatt Hotels, and in recent years what was previously a neglected and windswept area has been spruced up, with statues and food and drink outlets.
+Officially, the Middle Corniche is the stretch of waterfront between the Ritz Carlton and Hyatt hotels, and in recent years, what was previously a neglected and windswept area has been spruced up with statues and food and drink outlets.

 At designated spots you are also able to sit on the rocks to picnic, and benches both on the Corniche and dotted around the grassy areas are popular places for families to eat.